Introduction to MySQL Foreign Key

 Conclusion

-Things that’s need to be taken care: –
+Things that need to be taken care of: –

-Foreign Key is a combination of a single column or group of columns in a table that links to the single or group of columns in another table.
-The foreign key provides constraints on data in related tables, which allows to main referential Integrity.
-A table can have more than one foreign key, which are the references to the primary key of different tables.
+Foreign Key is a combination of a single column or group of columns in a table that links to a single or group of columns in another table.
+The foreign key provides constraints on data in related tables, allowing main referential Integrity.
+A table can have more than one foreign key, which refers to the primary key of different tables.

 Recommended Articles